firesharkstudios/butterfly-server/docs/README.md

 Add examples that show...

-- How to install on *Raspberry Pi*
+- Getting real-time data from a  *Raspberry Pi*
-- How to do authentication

 ## Other Stuff

+- Rework custom transactions to use System.Transactions namespace
+- Splitout transport (WebSocket, long polling, etc) from subscription logic in Butterfly.Core.Channel
 - Add performance benchmarks
 - Add documentation for *Butterfly.Auth*
 - Add documentation for *Butterfly.Notify*